cubantonystark/_synth_nerf_dataset_creator/README.md

 Create an images folder and add the photos you want for the dataset.<br>
 Run python data_handler.py.<br>
 At the end of processing, you should now have an NSVF formatted dataset to train onto the implementation.<br>
-The tool works for both JPEG and PNG file formats.<br>
+The tool will convert JPG files to PNG format and also resize to a standard 800 x 800.

 # Acknowledgments
 [AI葵, kwea123](https://github.com/kwea123) for his amazing work in the instant NeRF field.<br>